From Cluttered to Clear: How Understanding Frequencies Can Transform Your Music

 I was recently asked, 'How important is it for musicians to understand frequencies and EQ?’

-For anyone working in music- whether you are writing, performing, producing, or mixing, recognizing and understanding frequencies in audio and music production is a vital skill.
+For anyone working in music, whether writing, performing, producing, or mixing, recognizing and understanding frequencies in audio and music production is a vital skill.

 Every sound we hear is made up of frequencies.